sebsheep/elm2node/README.md

 # Elm To Node

-Use the pure functions defined in your [elm](http://elm-lang.or/) code in your Node.js server!
+Use the pure functions defined in your [elm](http://elm-lang.or/) code in your Node.js server in a synchronous way!

 <br>